 Areas of expertise: Human rights, women’s rights, gender, governance and institutional accountability, corruption, and civil society development.

 Abi leads the team in the Solomon Islands program, focusing on active citizenship, gender and humanitarian action and resilience and adaptation work.

 Abi’s main areas of focus are strengthening partnerships for development, civil society strengthening, young people, resilience building and women’s rights.

 Abi has over 20 years of experience in development including strategic planning, program management, policy analysis, training, facilitation, gender, human rights, governance and corruption minimisation as well as rights based approaches to development.
 A pioneer of programs on women’s rights, basic education, governance and institutional accountability in various organisations and continents, Abi has an excellent understanding of partnerships between civil society and government in promoting pro-poor policies.

-Glenda leads the Timor-Leste country team, focusing on food security, disaster risk reduction, humanitarian preparedness, community rights to free prior and informed consent and civil society strengthening.
+Kathy leads the Timor-Leste country team, focusing on food security, disaster risk reduction, humanitarian preparedness, community rights to free prior and informed consent, and civil society strengthening.